 Handlebar height

 Recommendations on bar height vary wildly -- racers prefer their handlebars lower than their saddles (for aerodynamic reasons); tourists prefer their handlebars at the same level or slightly higher than their saddle (for back pain reasons).
 You're on your own to figure out your optimum height but for a 4000 miles cross country tour I would be more concerned about comfort than "coolness factor".
 So, I would go on the high side.
 Generally speaking, raise your bars!
+[Warning: if you have an old school quill-type stem be sure to leave enough of it in the headtube so that it doesn't pop out or break.
+There will be a mark indicating that height.]

 Other Bike Fit tweaks